oliviawestmacottssw/SSW.Rules.Content/rules/do-you-have-a-general-contact-detail-table/rule.md

 ---

 It is common to have a Contact Detail table to store your contact information such as phone numbers.
 Below is an example of a Contact Detail table and its related tables.
-This is bad because the PartyPhone table is too specific for a phone number and you have to add a new table to save an email or other contact information if this is needed in the future.
+This is bad because the PartyPhone table is too specific for a phone number and you have to add a new table to save an email or other contact information if this is needed in the future.​
+ ​
 [[badExample]]
 | ![ Bad Example - A too specific Contact Detail table](ContactDetailTable_bad.png)